Mark Ondayko: Post College

-Mike remained at WHTF (by then known as “Starview 92-7”) as Program Director through February of 1989.
+Mike remained at WHTF (by then known as “Starview 92-7”) as Program Director through February 1989.
 He also continued on morning duty until moving to afternoons in 1987.
 In 198,9, WZXL in Atlantic City, NJ came calling for Mike to host their midday show, and by 1990, Ondayko again found himself as Program Director.

 In 1991, Rick Strauss, who was the Group Program Director for Holt Communications, reached out to Mike Ondayko.
 The two had known each other since the mid-80s when Mike was at WHTF and Strauss programmed WZZO in Allentown, PA.
 Strauss needed a program director at the Holt property in Pensacola, FL.
 In the spring of ‘91, Ondayko left for the Gulf Coast, and he became Program Director and later Operations Manager for WTKX (TK 101).

 After almost two years in Northwest Florida as a manager, Ondayko left his position to become a full-time morning show host.

 Mike was hired to come to WRXR (96RXR) Augusta, GA in late 1992, teamed with Jeff Day (known then as John Friday), and his Big Breakfast morning show became popular within less than a year.
 His new success as a morning show personality was again noticed by Rick Strauss.
 By then, Strauss had moved to programming the Hearst radio station WIYY "98 Rock" in Baltimore, Maryland.
 In early 1995, Strauss teamed Ondayko with a morning show host named Byrd (who had recently been hired at 98 Rock after morning show stints in Las Vegas and St.Louis) and the station’s longtime newsman, Lopez.

 At this juncture, Mike became "Mark" and the show was known as Byrd, Mark, and Lopez.
 According to On-Airr remarks on several different occasions, there was concern amongst some who worked at 98 Rock that listeners would confuse Mike with another personality named Mike on another station in the Baltimore market.
 Ondayko has publicly stated at numerous times that "Mark" was chosen because it was close to sounding like how Mike was pronounced with a deep southern drawl.
 Later in his career, Ondayko would go on record that he was afraid of ignoring listeners who might call out his on-air name should he have chosen something not nearly as close to his given first name.

 Less than 2 years later, Byrd was replaced by 98 Rock’s afternoon host Kirk McEwen.
 That was the beginning of Kirk, Mark, and Lopez.